 • Access to our Wellness Area, a free, fully stocked herbal apothecary staffed by expert clinical herbalists who can assist you with any ailments, and our on-call registered nurse

-• Places to seek support and sisterhood around your moontime: Our Red Tent and Moonlodge
+• A cozy and comforting place to gather around your moontime: Our Red Tent and Moonlodge

 • Mama Bear Lodge where mamas and babies can relax and be supported

-Rentals become available the same day as ticket sales.
-After you complete your registration, you will receive a confirmation email along with a password that will allow you to access the rental page.
-Rental prices for a full weekend for Canvas tents, and yurts vary from $300-500.00, depending on how many people they can accommodate.
+Rentals become available the same day as registration.
+Rental prices for a full weekend for Canvas tents, and yurts vary from $150-700.00, depending on how many people they can accommodate.
 If you are staying for both gatherings, you will be able to pay for the two full weekends at the time of purchase.
 If you plan on renting shelter space, we ask that you consider those who are flying in from a distance.
 If you are driving to the gathering, you may want to consider skipping out on a rental and bringing your own tent.

-Class sign ups do not happen online, but rather onsite on the first day of the gathering immediately following Opening Ceremony.
+Class sign ups do not happen online, but rather onsite on the first day of the gathering immediately following Opening Ceremony at 3pm.
 It is very important to plan to be present at that time.
 We are continuing to refine and streamline our process for this each year.
-We believe it would be a disservice to allow women to sign up online before they have a chance to see/hear/feel the presence of the teacher, and that often hearing someone speak about their offering touches our heart in a way that often results in signing up for completely different classes than we thought we would have.
+We believe it would be a disservice to allow sign up’s online before we have a chance to see/hear/feel the presence of the teacher, and that often hearing someone speak about their offering touches our heart in a way that often results in signing up for completely different classes than we thought we would have.
 In this way we allow ourselves to be guided to new experiences and new discoveries about who we are and who we are becoming.
 You can read more about our class sign ups here.

 While it is possible to bring your own food for lunches and attend only the free classes at the gathering, it is recommended that you bring at least $200 cash if you are able to.
 Classes involving materials can range from a few dollars for supplies such as yarn, to $100 for drum making materials.
 Lunch is not included in your gathering ticket, but there are a limited number of food vendors on site at lunchtime with healthy meals and treats for purchase.
-In addition, we have our very own artisan marketplace, where over 50 professional, ethical, sustainable crafters of our community come together to share the fruits of their labor.
+In addition, we have our very own artisan Marketplace, Healing Village and Adornment Space where over 50 professional, ethical, sustainable crafters of our community come together to share the fruits of their labor.

 Camp is home to a great variety of accommodations to suit your needs.
 Campsites are spread evenly throughout the land.
 Arriving on the earlier side will afford you the most options when choosing where to set up your tent.

-We ask that women arrive on time and stay the full length of the gathering.
-We also ask that women who are attending, camp on the land with everyone else in the designated camping zones, and not seek outside housing or camp out of bounds.
+We ask that you arrive on time and stay the full length of the gathering.
+We also ask that you camp on the land with everyone else in the designated camping zones, and not seek outside housing or camp out of bounds.
 If you don’t have camping equipment, you may want to think about borrowing some from a friend, renting or purchasing some.
 As a safety concern and respect for the container, we ask that there is no coming and going, on and off the land aside from the lunch breaks.
 Please think of this as a sacred ceremony and commit yourself to being fully present the entire time.

-For those who prefer a more relaxed pace for arriving, grounding, and setting up, gates will open as early as 9am on the first day (for the Sun Session gates open at 9am on June 1st and for the Moon Session at 9am on June 8th).
-The gathering will not officially begin until 3pm, and the first community meal will not be served until 7pm that evening.
-All meals and official programming will end at 11am the following Monday.
+For those who prefer a more relaxed pace for arriving, grounding, and setting up, gates will open as early as 9am on the first day.
+The gathering will not officially begin until 3pm for opening Ceremony, and the first community meal will not be served until 7pm that evening.
 We ask that both Sun and Moon Session attendees who are not official gathering staff be prepared to disembark on their return journey home by noon Monday.

 In addition to an on-call registered nurse, we also are extremely proud of our fully stocked apothecary with a rotating staff of trained clinical herbalists making sure that all of your minor aches and pains are cared for with the abundant medicine mother nature provides.
 Read more about the Wellness Area here.

-We are blessed by multiple clean, well-distributed bathrooms and showers throughout the property, however we ask that attendees remain in reverence for the earth that is the spirit of the gathering by reducing the number and duration of their showers whenever possible while on the land.
-We also ask that the bathrooms be kept clean and clear of all personal items throughout the gathering.
+We have two gorgeous bathhouses that face the river with 12 showers.
+We also have composting toilets and Porta Potties.
+Hand washing stations are found throughout the land.
+We ask that attendees remain in reverence for the earth that is the spirit of the gathering by reducing the number and duration of their showers whenever possible while on the land.
+We are blessed by two awesome wood fired Saunas on the land and each also include a cold water shower.
+We ask that the showers be kept clean and clear of all personal items throughout the gathering.

-Our main vision for classes offered at the gathering are earth based skills, sustainability, homesteading and herbalism.
-We look for women who have cultivated their spirit, practice, and a passion to share their wisdom and teachings.
-These women have begun to grow their own roots through years of studies with various teachers and/or mentors and are now open to pass along their craft or skill.
+Our main vision for classes offered at the gathering are Earth Based Skills, Environmental and Social Justice Education, Womens Empowerment, Sustainability, Homesteading and Herbalism.
+We look for those who have cultivated their spirit, practice, and a passion to share their wisdom and teachings.
+These inspiring beings have begun to grow their own roots through years of studies with various teachers and/or mentors and are now open to pass along their craft or skill.
 We receive hundreds of applications and often many of them are multiple offers of a similar class.

 We have a limited amount of vending spaces open.
 Applications and detailed info for vending will be available online in February.
 You must have a ticket to the gathering in order to become a vendor.